prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 ---
-title: The Measureless Ranch of Vision - Frank Norris's Capitalocene Aesthetic
+title: The Stock Ticker in the Garden - Frank Norris's Capitalocene Aesthetic
 author: Phillip R. Polefrone
 ---